ShiroNekoL/MSP430_SPI_UART/README.md

 # MSP430_SPI_LoRa

-TX for LoRa for 1 DIO
+TX and RX successfully.
+Still have problems with DIO pins.
+Need to create another library based on the current one.